 Atomic excitation (or electron excitation) is the state of an atom whose electrons are at a higher energy level than their ground state, i.e., a state of excitation.
 The term is also use for the attainment of such a higher state.

-The atom's possible electron orbits are determined by quantum physics, and are quantized, or only allowed at certain energetic states.
-With sufficient energy, e.g., from a photon, an electron can be moved to a higher state (a higher electron shell than they need to be in), i.e., an excited state.
-Such an excited atom will eventually emit a photon and move toward its lowest state, i.e., its ground state, such a change being called electron relaxation.
+The atom's possible electron orbits (electron orbitals) are determined by quantum physics, and are quantized, or only allowed at certain energetic states.
+With sufficient energy, e.g., from a incoming photon, an electron can be moved to a higher state (a higher electron shell than they need to be in), i.e., an excited state.
+Such an excited atom has a tendency to emit one or more photons, moving toward its lowest state, i.e., its ground state, such a change being called electron relaxation.
 Radiated excitation is the energization of the electrons of an atom by a photon, i.e., bound-bound absorption.
 Gas excitation is the excitation of the atoms of a gas.
 The absorption of photons to excite atoms results in absorption lines and the subsequent return of atoms to less energetic states results in emission lines, e.g., hydrogen's Lyman series.